TITLE: Community Fundraising Coordinator

 - Bachelor’s degree or equivalent work-experience in special events planning or customer service.

-- Candidates must have excellent interpersonal skills including but not limited to verbal and written communication, organizational, negotiation, leadership skills as well as have keen attention to detail.
+- Candidates must have excellent interpersonal skills including but not limited to verbal and written communication, organizational, negotiation, and leadership skills, and must possess outstanding attention to detail.

 - Candidate must be customer service oriented, have a friendly and professional speaking voice with strong phone etiquette skills, a positive and energetic attitude, and strong desire to meet goals and commitments.

-- Must be a team player and have the ability to work with a diverse group of individuals (HFOT executives, corporate leaders, Veterans, staff and volunteers) in a team environment and be self-motivated.
+- Must be a team player and have the ability to work with a diverse group of individuals (HFOT executives, corporate leaders, Veterans, staff and volunteers) in a team environment.

-- Excellent time-management skills with the ability to simultaneously manage multiple projects and meet deadlines.
+- Excellent time-management and organizational skills with the ability to simultaneously manage multiple projects and meet deadlines.
 Ability to independently initiate projects and activities, and set priorities.

-- Able to work flexible hours, including evenings and weekends.
+- Able to work flexible hours, including evenings and weekends as necessary.

-- Flexible, discreet and able to maintain confidential information and knowledge of correct protocol for specific situations.
+- Flexible, discreet and able to maintain confidential information.
+Ability to follow appropriate protocol for specific situations.

 WORKING CONDITIONS AND PHYSICAL EFFORT: